flyteorg/flyte/rsts/deployment/configuration/performance.rst

      - It is essential to limit the number of writes from FlytePropeller to flyteadmin to prevent brown-outs or request throttling at the server.
 Also the cache reduces number of calls to the server.
    * - ``tasks.backoff.max-duration``
      - propeller
-     - This config is used to configure the maximum back-off interval incase of resource-quota errors
+     - This config is used to configure the maximum back-off interval in case of resource-quota errors
      - FlytePropeller will automatically back-off when k8s or other services request it to slowdown or when desired quotas are met.
    * - ``max-parallelism``
      - admin, per workflow, per execution